Low Testosterone Overview

-Other side effects of testosterone therapy is the appearance of acne not only on the face but also on the back.
+Other side effects of testosterone therapy are the appearance of acne not only on the face but also on the back.

 An uncommon side effect of testosterone therapy is the development of the breasts or man’s boob.
 This may happen because the body converts some testosterone into estrogen, which may stimulate the growth of breast cells.

-Skin irritation or rash is a common side effects of a testosterone therapy patch or topical gel.
+Skin irritation or rash is a common side effect of a testosterone therapy patch or topical gel.

 If you decide to try testosterone treatment replacement, your doctor should perform the following tests: